-z15 T01 supports four subchannel sets (SS0, SS1, SS2, SS3), while z15 T02 support three subchannel sets (SS0, SS1, SS2).
+z15 T01 supports four subchannel sets (SS0, SS1, SS2, and SS3); z15 T02 supports three subchannel sets (SS0, SS1, and SS2).

 Subchannel sets SS1, SS2, and SS3 (SS3 for z15 T01 only) can be used for disk alias devices of primary and secondary devices, and as Metro Mirror secondary devices.
 This set helps facilitate storage growth and complements other functions, such as extended address volume (EAV) and Hyper Parallel Access Volumes (HyperPAV).